umn-microsoft-automation/UMN-Google/README.md

 You'll need all this info to get to the point of being able to get accesstokens that all function require.

-If you create a new sheet it with the service account ONLY the service account will have access.
+If you create a new sheet with the service account ONLY the service account will have access.
 You'll need to call Set-GSheetPermissions to others or yourself if you want to be able to see it in the WebUI.